 Yes, we do!
 In fact, in the past we’ve had many animation scripts and musicals among our lists of Finalists and Winners, including our 2010 Grand Prize winner.
 Most often these scripts are entered in the Family Film category; however, they may also be entered in the Comedy, Science Fiction, Short Film, TV Comedy or other categories, depending upon the tone, genre, and length of your script.

-In order to be eligible, the original source material must be written either by the individual writer or by a member of the writing team credited as author of the screenplay on our contest entry form.
+In order for an adaptation to be eligible, the writer of the original source material must be credited as the author (or one of the authors) of the screenplay on our contest entry form.

 Yes, as long as your script does not violate any other author’s copyrighted material, we do accept stories about historical events and public figures.
 In fact, we have created a special Historical Film category for these types of true stories and biopics.